-"If your head had matched your heart, I would be the one awaiting death."A 1971 movie about the strife between the two reigning queens on the British Isles in the late 16th century: Mary, Queen of Scots (Vanessa Redgrave) and Elizabeth, Queen of England (Glenda Jackson).
+Mary, Queen of Scots is a 1971 British biographical film about the strife between the two reigning queens on the British Isles in the late 16th century: Mary, Queen of Scots (Vanessa Redgrave) and Elizabeth, Queen of England (Glenda Jackson).

 This film provides examples of:

 - Aloof Big Brother: The Earl of Moray, Mary's brother.
 He has ambitions to rule Scotland by supplanting his sister and opposes her marriage to Darnley because Darnley is Catholic and the Earl is a Protestant.

 - Aristocrats Are Evil: Or at least treacherous.
 The film is about the duel of wits between various aristocrats and royals, all of whom employ the most backstabbing tactics to get rid of those in their way.

 - Arranged Marriage: Mary and Francis I. Averted with her two subsequent husbands, since she married these for love.